ddalton/xor/README.md

 Fix narrow call by replacing it with the ability to resolve the object based on the subtypes and join condition

+Issues in reconstituting an object -
+The collection object needs to be identified
+How to determine when to add an object to the collection?

 Pending PlainJDBCTest cases
 ===========================
 foreign key inverse relationship name